God Helped Me Pass Through the Trial of Illness

 Death Approaches and God’s Words Strengthen My Faith

 Over ten days later, my illness was still no better.
 One day, I suddenly went into shock and had to be resuscitated.
 My son-in-law, seeing my condition worsen, had me transferred to the provincial hospital.
 The specialist at the provincial hospital looked at my medical transfer papers and arranged for me to be in the intensive care unit, and he gave me oxygen.
 I heard another patient say that all the patients admitted to the intensive care unit were going to die soon.
 I felt terrified when I heard them say this, and I thought to myself, “Has the doctor arranged for me to be here because I’m going to die soon?”
 As I thought this, I felt death approaching, and in my heart I felt inexplicable panic and unrest.
 That afternoon, they wheeled a man into the ward and an hour later he was dead.
 In that instant as I watched him being wheeled away, I felt myself being enshrouded by death and I felt that the next death would be my own.
 The more I thought about it, the more afraid I became: “Could it be that I really am going to die?
 But I don’t want to die, I want to …” I was utterly helpless and terrified, and all I could do was to call on God silently in my heart, asking Him to protect my heart.
 Just then, these words of God came to mind: “When Job lost his livestock that filled the mountains and untold masses of wealth, and his body became covered in sore boils, it was because of his faith.
 When he could hear the voice of Me, Jehovah, and see the glory of Me, Jehovah, it was because of his faith.
-That Peter could follow Jesus Christ, it was by his faith.
-That he could be nailed to the cross for My sake and give glorious testimony, it was also by his faith.
-When John saw the glorious image of the Son of man, it was by his faith.
-When he saw the vision of the last days, it was all the more by his faith.
-The reason why the so-called multitudes of the Gentile nations have obtained My revelation, and came to know that I have returned in the flesh to do My work among man, it is also because of their faith.
-All those who are smitten by My harsh words and who are saved—have they not done so because of their faith?
-People have received a lot of things through faith.
-What they receive is not always blessing….
-For example, in the case of Job, he received Jehovah’s blessing as well as a scourge through faith.
-Whether you receive a blessing or suffer a scourge, both are blessed events” (“The Inside Truth of the Conquering Work (1)” in The Word Appears in the Flesh).
+That Peter could follow Jesus Christ was down to his faith.
+That he could be nailed to the cross for My sake and give glorious testimony was also down to his faith.
+When John saw the glorious image of the Son of man, it was down to his faith.
+When he saw the vision of the last days, it was all the more because of his faith.
+The reason why the so-called multitudes of the Gentile nations have obtained My revelation, and have come to know that I have returned in the flesh to do My work among man, is also because of their faith.
+All those who are smitten by My harsh words and yet are brought solace by them and are saved—have they not done so because of their faith?
+People have received so much because of their faith, and it is not always a blessing. … For example, Job was blessed by Jehovah because of his faith, but he also suffered disaster.
+Whether you are blessed or suffer disaster, both are blessed events” (“The Inside Truth of the Work of Conquest (1)” in The Word Appears in the Flesh).

 God’s words ignited my hopes and gave me faith.
 I thought of all the saints throughout the ages, like Job and Peter.
 When they were undergoing all manner of trials, though they were grieved to the core and in extreme pain at the time, and they couldn’t understand God’s will, they still had true faith in God.
 No matter what God did, they didn’t complain, but instead they obeyed the Creator standing firmly in their place as created beings, and in the end they obtained God’s blessings and witnessed God’s great power and sovereignty.
 For example, when Satan’s attacks and temptations came upon Job, his property was all taken away, his children met with disaster, and his whole body was covered in sores, and he suffered such a great degree of pain.
 And yet he had a place for God in his heart, and he would rather have cursed the day he was born than speak sinfully, and in the end, he spoke these words: “Shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 What he held onto was true faith in and reverence for God.
 He was willing to obey whether God gave or God took away, and in the end God appeared to him, and Job’s love and faith for God were heightened.
 Although there was no comparison between the saints of all the ages and myself, it was also by God’s leave that this illness had befallen me now, and even more so it was by God’s love.
 God wanted to give me true faith and compassion, to allow me to experience His authority, and to make true knowledge of God arise in me.
 My life and death were in God’s hands and God would have the final say.
 All my worries were unnecessary, and they were the result of not believing in the sovereignty of God and always wanting to rule and orchestrate things by relying on my own strength.
 Thinking this, my heart was much calmed.